Links to essential reading, updated March 2017

 For this, there is no better source than Novus Ordo Watch.
 It provides pithy summaries what Bergoglio and company are up to, as well as longer analytical articles.
 It also provides a handy page of quotes from Catholic sources that are most pertinent to the current crisis.

-We have periodically published articles here on Quidlibet analyzing the major themes that have emerged so far in Bergoglio era.
-Here is a list that we will try to update as new articles are posted:
+We periodically publish articles or videos here on Quidlibet analyzing the major themes that have emerged so far in Bergoglio era.
+Here is a list that we will try to update as new material is posted:

 - Bergoglio: Trashing Trads is the Least of His Program (Oct 2013)